anirudhparameswaran/Movies-Graph/README.md

 # Movies Graph Explorer

-A Streamlit web app that visualizes movie similarity as an interactive graph.
-Movies are connected based on semantic similarity of their plots using sentence transformers embeddings.
+A concise Streamlit app that visualizes movie similarities as an interactive graph using Sentence Transformers, PyVis, and optional BERTopic/spaCy preprocessing.

-## Project Overview

-This project takes a CSV of movie data (`wiki_movie_plots_deduped.csv`) and builds an interactive network graph where:
-- Each **node** is a movie (title).
-- Each **edge** connects similar movies based on plot embeddings.
-- Edge weights reflect cosine similarity between plot vectors.

-The graph is rendered using **PyVis** inside a Streamlit UI, allowing you to:
-- Filter movies by origin/ethnicity and release year.
-- Adjust similarity threshold and top-K neighbors per node.
-- Optionally use spaCy NER to mask person names before embedding.
-- Explore the graph interactively (drag nodes, zoom, hover for details).

 ## Quick Start

-### Prerequisites

-- **Python 3.10–3.13** (Python 3.14 is not yet supported by all required packages like `numba`).
-- **macOS** (or Linux; tested on macOS with zsh).
-- Git (optional, for cloning the repo).

-### 1. Set Up a Python Virtual Environment
+1. Create and activate a Python 3.11 virtual environment:

-Use Python 3.11 or 3.12 (recommended):

 ```bash
 python3.11 -m venv .venv-streamlit